AGSolT/SolAR/CFG_Creation_Appendix/README.md

 The first node, is the parent node, the second node contains the opcodes that are stored location ```0x66```, which the EVM is instructed to jump to if the boolean on the stack is true, the third node is where the EVM will continue if the boolean on the stack was false and there was no jump needed.

 ## Disclaimer
-Please note that AGSolT uses a Control <emph>Dependency</emph> Graph and not a Control <emph>Flow</emph> Graph.
+Please note that SolAR uses a Control <emph>Dependency</emph> Graph and not a Control <emph>Flow</emph> Graph.
 Additionally, a number of nodes are merged, to minimise the number of irrelevant branches and increase the effectiveness of guided search approaches.